replicatedhq/replicated-field-labs/lab1-kots/lab1-e3-support-cli/README.md

 In this lab, we'll learn how to debug and diagnose support problems when the KOTS admin console is unavailable.

-You can open the KOTS admin console your your node by navigating to https://$IP_ADDRESS:8800 in a browser.
-The password to your instance will be provided as part of the lab, or you can reset by SSHing the node and running
+You can open the KOTS admin console for your node by navigating to https://$IP_ADDRESS:8800 in a browser.
+The password to your instance will be provided as part of the lab, or you can reset by SSHing into the node and running

 ```shell
 kubectl kots reset-password -n default